samzipper/website-HEAL/content/ValuesAndExpectations/_index.md

  - *Do deep work.* Eliminating distractions and interruptions is the best way to make progress.
 Focused time for [deep work](https://www.calnewport.com/books/deep-work/) is a better use of your time than social media, emails, or meetings.
  - *Be careful.* Double and triple check your work.
 Incorporate sanity checks into your code.
 Figure out why weird results are happening.
 It’s ok to make mistakes, but mistakes shouldn’t be caused by carelessness or rushed work.
 If you do make a mistake, fix it, tell your collaborators, and keep going.
  - *Read the literature.* Your research will vastly improve the more you read other peoples' work.
 Stay up to date on the latest research through journal table of contents and/or exploring citations in manuscripts you find interesting.
  - *Be on time* for your meetings and reschedule if you know you can't make it.
-If you’re sick, stay home and take care of yourself and we can meet via zoom or reschedule.
+If you’re sick, stay home and we can meet via zoom or reschedule.
  - *Backup your data* and scripts regularly, and over-document them.
 See the ['Data Management' section](#data-management).
  - *Have a life* outside of the lab and take care of your mental and physical health.
 See the ['Work/life balance' section](#worklife-balance).

 ## Lab Leader (Sam)

 All of the above, and I promise to also…
- - Care for your emotional and physical well-being, and prioritize that above all else.
+ - Help you prepare for the next step of your career, regardless of your chosen career path.
  - Give you feedback on a timely basis, including feedback on project ideas, conference posters, talks, manuscripts, figures, grants, etc.
  - Be available in person and via e-mail on a regular basis, including regular meetings to discuss your research (and anything else you’d like to discuss).
  - Support your career development by introducing you to other researchers, promoting your work at talks, writing recommendation letters, and anything else that will help you succeed.
- - Help you prepare for the next step of your career, regardless of your chosen career path.

 ## Lab members (postdocs, students, visiting scientists, etc.)